|

 (Return)

-There is more discussion of Guo and the Chu region under the previous melody, #52 Fan Canglang.
+There is more discussion of this under the previous melody, #52 Fan Canglang.
 Note that, while the course of the Xiang river has been clearly named since pre-Ming times, the course of the Xiao and exact extent of the Jiuyi mountains were not so clearly described.

 (Return)